 See Glaser Process)

-A friendly society is an out of use term for a membership organization that published postcards to attract more members or publicize their events.
+A friendly society is an archaic term for a membership organization that published its own postcards to attract more members or publicize their events.

 Friendship Check Book

-The elongated Friendship Check Book postcards were novelties published in the 1910Ős to look like a check with a payment stub attached.
-The check portion held an image and motto while who it was sent to and when could be recorded on the stub.
-Some if not all of these cards contain patriotic messages relating to World War One.
-The backs of the stubs read, “You may open an account in the Bank of Friendship on one condition - that you have at least one friend!”
+Elongated Friendship Check Book postcards were novelties published in the 1910’s to look like checks with a payment stub attached.
+The check portion held an image and motto while the name of the sender and the date could be recorded on the stub.
+Some if not all of these American made cards contain patriotic messages relating to World War One.
+The backs of some stubs read, “You may open an account in the Bank of Friendship on one condition - that you have at least one friend!”

 Frosted is an informal derogatory term used to describe the dry dull postcards printed by the Photochrome Process Company of Philadelphia.
 It is meant to differentiate their look from the colorful Phostints printed by the Detroit Publishing Company who they were trying to emulate.
 While the Photochrome Process Co. hired former employees of the Detroit Publishing Co. after they went out of business, trade secrets were so tightly held that the Phostint process could not be duplicated.